lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 district that starts from the rural north of the state and swoops down to the south to carve out a large part of the counties.

-This case study shows that dispersion-based measures may not always reflect existing communities of interest.
-This seems to fuel criticism of dispersion-based measures on exactly that basis ("it makes no sense to combine areas that have nothing in common except that they fit neatly into a square" \citep{wolf2015}).
+This case study shows that geometric/dispersion-based measures may not always reflect existing communities of interest.
+This seems to fuel criticism of geometric/dispersion-based measures on exactly that basis ("it makes no sense to combine areas that have nothing in common except that they fit neatly into a square" \citep{wolf2015}).
 In this example, human compactness and spatial diversity agree neatly on what the best districting plans should look like.

-While human compactness generally tracks spatial diversity better than other compactness metrics (I provide evidence for this later), it does not always do so.
+While human compactness generally tracks spatial diversity better than other compactness metrics (more on this later), it does not always give the plans that have the lowest spatial diversity.
 Figure \ref{idaho_density} gives the population of Idaho.
 We can see that a large proportion of the population is concentrated in a U-shaped "belt" spanning the southern half of the state.
-A good plan under spatial diversity will attempt to put this relatively urban "belt" in the same district, and this is indeed what we observe in Figure \ref{idaho_minmax}.
+A good plan under spatial diversity will attempt to put this relatively urban "belt" in the same district, and this is indeed what we observe in Figure
-But due to its great distance and jagged perimeter, such a plan is penalised under both human compactness and dispersion-based measures, both of which prefer a relatively compact square-shaped district.
+\ref{idaho_minmax}.
+Due to its great distance and jagged perimeter, however, such a plan is penalised under both human compactness and geometric measures, both of which prefer a relatively compact square-shaped district.

 ![Population density plot of Idaho.
 Each point represents ~700 people.
 \label{idaho_density}](../30_results/16_points_on_tracts.png)